thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 Interestingly, this is true BOTH for holes and for bumps.

-A layman solution would be to follow the borders of such areas, and check which colour follows “purple” - but it’s such a complex task that I wouldn’t really want to touch it with a three-foot poles.
+A layman solution would be to follow the borders of such areas, and check which colour follows “purple” - but it’s such a complex task that I wouldn’t really want to touch it with a three-foot pole.

 What about a whole bunch of generic loops?
 What gives us any certainty that it would go right?
 It actually might, but again, it’s dirty.

-Luckily, Math can come to our help.
-Just like Gradients act as a local differential of an image with itself - or in simpler terms “every point is the difference between the point and the surrounding ones” - we can calculate the gradients around any loop, including infinitesimally small ones.  ([That is a Curl, or Rotor.](https://en.wikipedia.org/wiki/Curl_(mathematics)) )
+Luckily, math can come to our rescue.

+Just like Gradients act as a local differential of an image with itself - or in simpler terms “every point is the difference between the point and the surrounding ones” - we can calculate the sum of the values of a field around any loop, including infinitesimally small ones ([and that is a Curl, or Rotor.](https://en.wikipedia.org/wiki/Curl_(mathematics))).

-Now, aside from the magic math, Curls can be derived by the partial gradients, and the formula is fairly simple:
+Now, aside from the magical aspect of math, curls can be derived from the partial gradients, and the formula is fairly simple:

 **curl F = ∂Q/∂x - ∂P/∂y**